-St. Anton flanks the Tyrolean side of the Arlberg region, which extends via St. Christoph and Stuben on the Arlberg Pass to Zürs, Lech and Warth-Schröcken in Vorarlberg.
-A mountain massif unlike any other and an enthralling ménage-à-trois of outdoor enthusiasm, international highlife and traditional down-to-earthness.
+St. Anton flanks the Tyrolean side of the Arlberg massif, which stretches from St. Christoph and Stuben on the Arlberg Pass to Zürs, Lech and Warth-Schröcken in Vorarlberg.
+A mountain area like no other and an intoxicating ménage-à-trois of outdoor enthusiasm, international highlife and traditional down-to-earthness.

 You can explore nature from the Sailers on beautiful hiking and walking trails, for example in the picturesque Verwall Valley or in the gushing Rosanna gorge.
 In contrast, you can breathe a little less mountain air and more alpine lifestyle in the town's pedestrian zone.
 Sports shops, boutiques, bars, restaurants and visitors from all over the world create an international flair on the promenade.

 A part of life in St. Anton

 There is a vibrant art and culture scene in St. Anton and the surrounding area.
 Exhibitions, concerts, shows and film festivals with international audiences take place regularly.
 You have already heard that the highest art and concert hall in the Alps is located in the neighbouring village of St. Christoph.